Gerund, Infinitives and Participles

 5. Running a marathon requires a lot of (train).

-6. He loves _____ (play) the guitar in his spare time.
+6. He would love (play) the guitar in his spare time.

 7. My parents always encouraged me (pursue) higher education.